-The City has budgeted for re-codifying the Zoning Code to be conducted in the next year or two.
+The City is currently in the process of re-codifying the Zoning Code and will likely schedule it for Plan Commission review and Common Council public hearing in 2024.
 Through this recodification process, the City will need to analyze the improvements required for development in the City and the approval process requirements and the density restrictions to determine what adjustments are necessary to reduce the costs and processes by 20%.